- Prospective First Years

 Submit the FAFSA online at fafsa.gov by the March 1 priority deadline for each academic year.

 - Gather identification documents (social security cards, driver's licenses) for both the student and parents.

 - List Butler University (school code 001788) as a school selection on the FAFSA.

-- If federal taxes cannot be completed prior to March 1, please complete with your best estimates.
+- If the 2018 federal tax return cannot be completed prior to October 15 for tax extension filers, please complete with your best estimates.